shubhamk0027/MockServer/README.md

-### Replacing Multiple Payloads By Adding Schema At The same Path!
+#### Replacing multiple payloads by adding a Mock Schema at the same path!
 This is not allowed, a request supporting a payload can have either a schema check, or a List of Payloads to be matched with.
 You have to delete the payloads present at the old path and then add the schema.

         POST http://localhost:8080/_admin/_add/_schema